15 Feb How To Clean a Composite Deck

 You should clean your composite deck at least two times a year.
 Learning about the appropriate ways to clean a composite deck will help you keep your deck looking beautiful.

-The following techniques make it simple to clean up common outdoor spills while preventing long-term damage to your composite deck.
+The following techniques make it simple to clean up common outdoor spills while preventing long-term damage to your composite decking.

 How to clean dirt and debris off a composite deck

 You will want to start with clearing off any debris by brooming or leaf blowing your deck and be sure to get in between any deck boards where dirt and debris might be trapped.

 All you will need is Soap (dish soap or composite deck cleaner), a hose, and a soft bristle brush.
 Start off by prerinsing your deck.
 Use a soft-bristled brush and soapy water to gently scrub the deck in the direction of the boards, and then be sure to rinse off entirely.
 Pro Tip: This final step is important, if all soap and dirt isn’t removed completely, a residue might appear once dries.
 Caution!
 Not using approved cleaners can damage your decking or void the warranty.

 There will undoubtedly be a few accidents involving food, beverages, or BBQ grease.
 However, you can quickly clean up these spills by hosing off your deck and then using warm, soapy water and a brush to scrub the surface.

 Try to immediately wipe up any spills.
 Most composite manufacturers have a time limit of allowance to clean up spills before warranty is void.

 Due to the high mineral content of hard water, deposits of these minerals form when it is allowed to dry out sitting on the surface.
 They unfortunately appear as unpleasant stains on your deck.